Zeke and Luther

-Zeke and Luther is an American sitcom about two best friends setting their sights on becoming the world's greatest skateboarders.
+Zeke and Luther is an American teen sitcom created by Matt Dearborn and Tom Burkhard.
+The show aired on Disney XD from June 15, 2009 to April 4, 2012.
+It tells the story about two best friends setting their sights on becoming the world's greatest skateboarders.
 The show stars Hutch Dano, Adam Hicks, Daniel Curtis Lee, and Ryan Newman.
 Zeke and Luther is set in the northern part of Gilroy, California, specifically in the fictional area of Pacific Terrace, which is stated frequently throughout the series.
 Gilroy was also mentioned occasionally in the Disney Channel series Even Stevens, which was also created by Zeke and Luther co-creator Matt Dearborn.

 The series premiered on Disney XD on June 15, 2009, though the episode "Bros Go Pro" was made available to download for free on iTunes two weeks before the series' television premiere.
 On August 2, 2010, it was announced that Zeke and Luther had been renewed for a third season which premiered on February 28, 2011.
 In a June 2011 interview with Deadline Hollywood, Matt Dearborn confirmed that the show's third season would be its last.
 The one-hour, two-part series finale aired on April 2, 2012.